agile-enigma/Digital-Media-Analysis-Tools/Bulk URL Formatter/README.md

 When necessary, the tool extracts required information from the source code of webpages.

-It should be noted that as this tool was created for cleaning links scraped from Telegram chats, the non-link filter will not discard non-links that are not typical of Telegram link scrapes.
+It should be noted that as this tool was created for cleaning links scraped from Telegram chats, the non-URL filter will not discard non-URLs that are not typical of Telegram link scrapes.
 This can be made to suit your needs by modifying the REGEX on line 132, as seen below:

 <img width="488" alt="Screenshot 2023-04-28 at 1 09 20 AM" src="https://user-images.githubusercontent.com/110642777/235059465-9a4b6f35-60e4-434f-8c87-424918cf3862.png">